ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 Sometimes a token is a valid JWT.
 In that case token will be decoded and validated locally if configuration endpoint returns JWKS URI (or `jwks_uri` is specified alongside `userinfo_endpoint` and `token_introspection_endpoint`).

 ### Tokens cache
-To reduce number of requests to IdP, tokens are cached internally for no longer then `token_cache_lifetime` seconds.
+To reduce number of requests to IdP, tokens are cached internally.
 If token expires sooner than `token_cache_lifetime`, then cache entry for this token will only be valid while token is valid.
 If token lifetime is longer than `token_cache_lifetime`, cache entry for this token will be valid for `token_cache_lifetime`.
+?? minimum of `token_cache_lifetime` configuration parameter and token lifetime

 ## Enabling token authentication for a user in `users.xml` {#enabling-jwt-auth-in-users-xml}